 Blinking is also something we rarely think about, given how much time it takes up.
 Another human eye fact that not many people know is that we blink, on average, around 12 times a minute.
 It’s all part of a constant routine that the body does to keep the eyes active.

 Even when you’re asleep, your eyes are still engaged in some serious movement.
 Rapid Eye Movement (REM) is only partly understood by medical science, but it appears to be absolutely critical to the human process of having dreams and for the cognitive part of our brain to process them.
 The vast majority of our dreams occur when REM is in progress during the last half of a long sleep.

 Medical science is constantly advancing the boundaries of what can be done to improve eyesight and heal damaged eyes.

 One interesting innovation in eye care technology is the possibility of xenotransplantation between animals and humans.
 Although cornea transplants are relatively common, many countries are currently experiencing a shortage of donors.
 Detached corneas also have a short shelf-life before they become unusable.
 One solution is to use the cornea of a pig to substitute.
 Although the procedure is in its infancy, early recipients in China are already thriving.

 What does the future hold for how we see?
 Bionic lens replacement technology may mean that our eyesight can be enhanced beyond the bounds of what’s previously been considered naturally possible.
 Bionic lens recipients may soon be able to focus on objects further away, for longer, with less eye strain.
 A bionic lens may also help to make cataracts and glaucoma a thing of the past.
 The transplanted lenses aren’t reliant on fluid retention in the same way as biological ones.
-See our article for more information on bionic lenses.

 A glossary to laser eye surgery